B-Johnson89/B-Johnson89/README.md

 🤝 I'm eager to collaborate with fellow cybersecurity enthusiasts and professionals on projects, research, and discussions.
 Let's make the internet more secure together!

 📬 Want to connect?
-You can reach me at brianodellj@gmail.com, visit my LinkedIn profile at https://www.linkedin.com/in/brian-ojohnson/, or message me here on GitHub.
+You can visit my LinkedIn profile at https://www.linkedin.com/in/brian-ojohnson/, or message me here on GitHub.
 I'm always open to meeting new people and exploring opportunities.

 Thanks for stopping by!